Texiwill/aac-lib/base/README.md

 more items.

 ### Changelog
+1.3 updates to ensure -i option works with further includes for VSM

 1.2-vcli, vsm, ovftool, vma.
 Added VSM installer, but updated vma to install vsm and vcli and ovftool to call vsm

 1.1-powercli Improved Powershell install to use the latest files